LetMeGoogleIt4You/ARCH/Part2/readme.md

 ![ParseInfo](/files/ParseInfo4.png "ParseInfo4")

-Now the folder shoud be populated with CSV fils.
+Now the folder shoud be populated with csv fils.

-If you are missing some csv fils the reason can be something woring with the txt file or bug in the parser
+If you are missing some csv files, the reason can be incomplete data in the txt file or a bug in the parser.

 ![ParseInfo](/files/ParseInfo5.png "ParseInfo5")